Low dose Naltrexone (LDN)

 Pregnant Women and Nursing Mothers: Safety Profile

-The safety of LDN, in women and nursing mothers has not been thoroughly researched.
-Therefore it should only be used if the benefits outweigh the risks to the fetus or infant.
+The effects of LDN, on women and nursing mothers have not been thoroughly researched.
+Therefore, it is advisable to consider using it when the advantages outweigh the potential risks to the unborn child or baby.

 Children: Dosage Guidelines and Safety Data

-Limited research findings indicate that LDN might be safe for children with dosage adjustments.
-Nevertheless thorough clinical trials are required to establish guidelines.
+Limited research indicates that LDN could potentially be safe, for children when dosages are adjusted accordingly.
+However, extensive clinical trials are necessary to establish clear guidelines.

 XI.
 Managing Overdosage and Accidents